Building capacity for pro-poor responses to wildlife crime in Uganda

-This project intends to contribute to CBD and CITES expressed concern for livelihoods by gathering empirical evidence that improves our understanding of the interactions between wildlife crime and poverty in Uganda.
+This project contributed to CBD and CITES expressed concern for livelihoods by gathering empirical evidence that improves our understanding of the interactions between wildlife crime and poverty in Uganda.

-Additionally, the project aims to refocus attention – in a briefing, Dilys Roe, Simon Milledge and colleagues highlight that the current emphasis on law enforcement and demand reduction neglects the role of effective incentives in achieving sustainable use for conservation and local development.
+Additionally, the project aimed to refocus attention – in a briefing, Dilys Roe, Simon Milledge and colleagues highlighted that the current emphasis on law enforcement and demand reduction neglects the role of effective incentives in achieving sustainable use for conservation and local development.

-The ultimate project goal is to ensure policy makers have the tools and capacity to understand the interactions between wildlife crime, biodiversity and poverty so they are more able to target interventions that are pro-poor and accrue long-term benefits for rural communities.
+The ultimate project goal was to ensure that policy makers have the tools and capacity to understand the interactions between wildlife crime, biodiversity and poverty so they are more able to target interventions that are pro-poor and accrue long-term benefits for rural communities.